wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/verifying-smartdashboard-is-working.rst

 --------------------------------------------

 .. image:: images/verifying-smartdashboard-is-working/smartdashboard-output-sample-program.png
+  :alt: SmartDashboard showing the output of "counter" set up in the code above.

 The SmartDashboard display should look like this after about 6 seconds of the robot being enabled in Teleop mode.
 If it doesn't, then you need to check that the connection is correctly set up.